skyzh/chaos-video/video-gen/README.md

-    -o or --out_dir 'output directory'\ # output directory -cd or --crop_dir 'crop video directory'\   # temporary directory for videos after crop(split) -cs or --chunk_size 'k'\            # the chunk size of maximal resolution, in the unit of MB --2pass                             # whether use 2 pass encoding, has not implemented now
+    -o or --out_dir 'output directory'\ # output directory -cd or --crop_dir 'crop video directory'\   # temporary directory for videos after crop(split) -cs or --chunk_size 'k'\            # the chunk size of maximal resolution, in the unit of MB --2pass                             # whether use 2 pass encoding
 ```

+### Warning

+"--2pass" Argument is not recommended.
+Because it seems that in the "2 pass" mode, we cannot specify the time (duration) of each chunk.
+So it will only output streams with the same time length as origin.

 ## Example